- Visit the Aquarium

 Natural predators of beluga whales include orcas (killer whales) and polar bears but the greatest threat is human impact.

 A female beluga whale will become sexually mature around 5-7 years of age while a male is a little later at 8-9 years.
 Most breeding occurs from April to May but may start as early as February and end as late as June in some regions.
 Females are pregnant for approximately 15-16 months, with most calving occurring in late spring and early summer.
 The young beluga will be nursed for 2 years and a female will give birth every 2-4 years.

 One of Mystic Aquarium's Beluga whale trainers answers some questions about the whales at Mystic and what it is like to work with them every day.
 Make sure to check out more about working with belugas under the video tab.

 Q: How many whales are currently at Mystic Aquarium?

 A: “There are currently three beluga whales in the Arctic Coast exhibit.
-Two females, Kela and Naku and one male, Juno."
+One female, Kela and two males, Juno and Naluark."

 Q: Can you tell the whales apart just by looking at them?

 A: “Absolutely!
 Kela is the smallest whale and has dark gray markings along her sides and dorsal ridge.
-Naku is the largest female and is light gray with a white marking on her dorsal ridge and a white crescent moon shape on her melon.
 Juno, the youngest of the group, is lighter gray throughout his body and his melon sits further back on his head, has dark circles around his eyes and a notch on his mouth ”

 Q: How can you tell the age of a beluga whale?